andcoa/SQLInjection/README.md

 - **Requests**: HTTP client library to send POST requests to the target application.
 - **Kali Linux CLI**: Used as the runtime environment for launching the script.
 - **Vulnerable Web App**: Test environment to simulate the attack.

-> ⚠️ **Note**: This script is for educational and ethical penetration testing purposes only, and should not be used against any system without explicit authorization.

 ## Steps